hayes/pothos/docs/guide/writing-plugins.md

 ### Using SchemaTypes

-You may have noticed that almost every interface and type in `@giraphql/core` take a generic that looks like: `Types extends SchemaTypes`.
-This type is what allows GiraphQL and its plugins to share type information across the entire schema, and to incorporate user defined types into that system.
+You may have noticed that almost every interface and type in `@pothos/core` take a generic that looks like: `Types extends SchemaTypes`.
+This type is what allows Pothos and its plugins to share type information across the entire schema, and to incorporate user defined types into that system.
 These SchemaTypes are a combination of default types merged with the Types provided in the Generic parameter of the SchemaBuilder constructor, and includes a wide variety of useful types: